cvilla714/weather-app/README.md

 # Project: Weather App

+> The idea of the project was to build a weather app using an API, the
-> Subtmit a city name and get back information on weather/timezone/ forecast and temperature.
+> user will submit the city name in the input form and will get back
+> information such as the English city name, forecast, temperature.
+> The temperature is provided in Celcius and with a toggle button
+> can switch to Farenheight.
+> Also the main card will change between day and night depending on the > information from the API.

 ![screenshot](./app_screenshot.png)